-This program is designed to prepare professionals to work with K-12 students for whom English is not their native language.
-The course sequence meets the Virginia Department of Education requirements for endorsement in ESL.
-Note that endorsement requires that individuals have an active teaching license in Virginia.
+This program is designed to prepare professionals to work with K-12 students and adults for whom English is not their native language.

 Student learning outcomes

-- Effectively plan lessons that attend to linguistic proficiency of learners in various settings
+- Effectively plan and implement lessons and design assessments that attend to linguistic proficiency of multilingual learners

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs